Regional Overview: Seven States, No Single Pattern

 Regional Resources

-• Southern Newspaper Publishers Association: Regional media coalition for multi-state campaigns
+• The Southern Newspaper Publishers Association is a regional media coalition for multi-state campaigns

-• State press associations: NC, TN, VA, LA all have active organizations
+• NC, TN, VA, and LA all have active state press associations

-• Hurricane documentation: Build case studies of encryption impacts during emergencies
+• Build case studies of encryption impacts during emergencies to document the real cost for hurricane-prone communities

 The Bottom Line